 Resource for Vulnerability Assessment, Adaptation and Mitigation Planning (ReVAMP)

-The ReVAMP concept will serve as a central theme to connect the research done through the foundational science areas to decision-focused tools and information aimed at assisting resource managers in the region.
+The ReVAMP concept serves as a central theme to connect the research done through the foundational science areas to decision-focused tools and information aimed at assisting resource managers in the region.
 Major components of the ReVAMP concept include:

 - Decision support tools through a Common Modeling Framework (described in the NC CSC five year plan)

 - Utilizing the USGS Resource for Advanced Modeling (RAM) collaborative workspace

-- Initial configuration of ReVAMP through three solicited, decision-focused, projects (described below).
+- Initial configuration of ReVAMP through solicited, decision-focused projects (link).

 The strength of the ReVAMP concept is in bringing state-of-the-science climate information into simulations of ecological impacts through co-production of knowledge with scientists and managers.
 The NC CSC offers computing tools, climate data, and decision-making strategies to land managers to help them address complex, real-world issues.
 It builds off of intricate knowledge of the foundational components of climate change – drivers, impacts, and adaption – and implements derived science into its management-focused projects.